Grizzly Bear (band): 2011–2014: Shields

-Painted Ruins (2015–2019)
+2015–2019: Painted Ruins

 Following the completion of the Shields tour, Daniel Rossen embarked upon a solo tour performing tracks from his debut EP, and his other band, Department of Eagles.
 During the tour, Rossen commented on the future of Grizzly Bear, stating: "We don't have a clear plan.
 We tend to like to let the records come together naturally.
 I think everyone wants a little bit of a break and everyone's scattered around the globe.
 I think towards the end of the year, if it feels natural, we'll start again."
 In a more recent interview with Rolling Stone magazine, singer Ed Droste explained that a new album was in the works.
 Unlike the recording process for Shields, where Grizzly Bear ensconced themselves at studios in Marfa, Texas and Cape Cod, Massachusetts to construct a truly collaborative album, Droste says the creative process was "more fractured."
 While two members still live in New York, the other half, including Droste, have traded coasts and now reside in Los Angeles.
 As of June 2016, Droste had been working on the next album with the rest of Grizzly Bear.

 On April 4, 2017, Grizzly Bear posted a short video clip to their website and Instagram account—presumably a demo or sample from their upcoming album.
 Later, they uploaded a number of clips (all brief and without lyrics) with increasing frequency.
 On May 5, 2017, the song "Three Rings" was released onto Vevo.
 Soon after, on May 17, 2017, a new single, "Mourning Sound" was released, and a new album was announced titled Painted Ruins.
 As promotion, a third track "Four Cypresses" was released onto the band's Vevo on June 23, 2017.
 A fourth promotion single was released on July 21, 2017 titled "Neighbors".

 On August 18, 2017 Painted Ruins was released to positive reviews.
 The album was followed by a music video for the track "Losing All Sense," released onto the band's Vevo on September 28, 2017, featuring actresses Busy Philipps and Freckle.

-Ed Droste's departure and hiatus (2020–present)

-In 2020, Ed Droste confirmed that he had departed from the band and had enrolled in school to become a therapist.
-His departure was not announced publicly, but was confirmed during a podcast appearance in 2020.

-Both Daniel Rossen and Chris Bear collaborated with Fleet Foxes on the track "Cradling Mother, Cradling Woman" from their 2020 album Shore.
-The pair continued working together on Rossen's debut solo album, You Belong There, which was released in April 2022.